 2017 Update: I originally published this article in 2013.
 Here we are in 2017 and little has changed, despite efforts to promote the supply chain and logistics sector to the female gender.

 The foundation of organisations such as Women in Supply Chain (WISC) in Australia and Achieving Women’s Excellence in Supply Chain Operations, Management and Education (AWESOME) in the United States has helped to raise the profile of our industry among women, but still the overwhelming male domination of supply chain and logistics is all too evident.

 What can we do to address this?
 I’d suggest a greater focus on:

 - Highlighting the long term career potential within the industry.
-Only last week, Mark Powell the CEO of the Warehouse NZ was presenting at Supply Chain School.
-And he comes from a Supply Chain background.
+Shortly before I first published this article, Mark Powell, the CEO of the Warehouse NZ was presenting at Supply Chain School (now Supply Chain Leaders Academy)—and he comes from a Supply Chain background.

 - Showcasing our female leaders in Supply Chain.
-Again, recent speakers at Supply Chain School have included Madonna McLaughlin from Pfizer and Megan Sunderland from Red Bull, who both gave outstanding presentations.
+Again, speakers at Supply Chain School have, over the last few years, included a number of successful female logisticians, including Madonna McLaughlin from Pfizer and Megan Sunderland from Red Bull, who both gave outstanding presentations.

 - Making the early stages of a Supply Chain career more interesting and varied, perhaps by rotating roles around within the organisation.

 To compound the problem, we’re all getting old in this industry!

 Again, recent statistics show that the average age of employees in this industry is 45!